Taboo, Swear, or Curse Words

 When it comes to the concept of bad words itself, it can’t be a definite thing because language is dynamic and various words have different meanings in different cultures, some of which are only taboo in one culture or religion but not in another.
-So in reality words are words and they’re only negative biblically if they’re used to insult people or blaspheme God.
-Swearing to God isn’t a specific word but it is a form of taking God’s name in vain so this fits in the category of blasphemy, especially when lying.
-In the old testament, they would say things like “as surely as the Lord lives” when swearing something is true, but if a person was lying that means that God is dead.
-Jesus made it simple and said to forget oaths and just say yes or no (Matt 5:33-36).
+So in reality, words don’t have meaning, but people can give meaning to words, and they’re only negative biblically if they’re used to insult people or blaspheme God.
+Swearing to God isn’t a specific word, but it is a form of taking God’s name in vain, so this fits in the category of blasphemy, especially when lying.
+In the Old Testament, they would say things like “as surely as the Lord lives” when swearing something is true, but if a person was lying, that means that God is dead.
+Jesus made it simple, saying to forget oaths and just say yes or no (Matt 5:33-36).

 For two countries that speak the same language, one word can be taboo in one country but completely normal in another country.
 For example, the word “fanny” in the USA simply means butt, however, in the UK that word is a slang term for a woman’s genitals.
-This means it’s the UK’s equivalent of the American word “p*ssy”.
-Likewise is true for the word “bloody”, which is a swear in the UK but not in the US.
-In the US we typically use it literally, but in the UK it is considered taboo.
-The concept of cursing words in the West is most likely based on superstitions and cultural taboos from pre-Christian Europeans.
-There are no specific words in the Bible that are considered curses, the Torah only deals with blasphemy and using God’s name in vain.
+This means it’s the UK’s equivalent of the American word “p***y”.
+Likewise, it is true for the word “bloody”, which is a swearword in the UK but not in the US.
+In the US, we typically use it literally, but in the UK, it is considered taboo.
+The concept of curse words in the West is most likely based on superstitions and cultural taboos from pre-Christian Europeans.
+There are no specific words in the Bible that are considered curses; the Torah only deals with blasphemy and using God’s name in vain.
 Yet Medieval Europeans freaked out just over mentioning hell or the devil because of superstitious fears of a horned man with a pitchfork.
-Fearing Satan himself is not biblical because we are not supposed to fear anyone but God.
-Paul explains so in, Col 2:15 (NLT) “In this way, he [Christ] disarmed the spiritual rulers and authorities.
+Fearing Satan himself is not biblical because he is a defeated foe, and we are not supposed to fear anyone but God.
+Colossians 2:15 (NLT) “In this way, he [Christ] disarmed the spiritual rulers and authorities.
 He shamed them publicly for his victory over them on the cross.”

 Christians should use discernment with this kind of speech based on the principles that Paul taught about following our conscience on issues like vegetarianism, holidays, and idol meats in Romans 14, and 1 Corinthians 8-10.
-Paul makes it clear that rejecting holiday observance, eating meat in general or meat sacrificed to idols aren’t sins.
-Gentiles were never given kosher food laws or holiday observance rules in Genesis, nor are Christians required to go back to the vegan diet from before the flood.
-Christians are instructed not to judge other Christians on what they eat because as Jesus said, “what you eat will not defile you” (Matt 15:10-16) and Paul says the same about holidays in Rom 14:5 and in Col 2:16.
-He says if you don’t believe in idols because they’re not real gods then it is not an issue to eat meats sacrificed to idols (1 Cor 8:4-13).
-However, he was aware that there are people that thought the other way so he told Christians, to be compassionate and be mindful of those around them who are sensitive to these kinds of things (Rom 14:20-23, 1 Cor 8:9-13, 1 Cor 10:25-33).
-So Christians should be cautious about who they are around and avoid offending people.
+Paul clarifies that rejecting holiday observance, eating meat in general, or meat sacrificed to idols aren’t sins.
+Gentiles were never given kosher food laws or holiday observance rules in Genesis, nor are Christians required to go back to the vegetarian diet from before the flood.
+Christians are instructed not to judge others on what they eat because, as Jesus said, “what you eat will not defile you” (Matt 15:10-16).
+Paul says the same about holidays in Rom 14:5 and in Col 2:16.
+On the subject of eating meats sacrificed to idols, Paul says if you don’t believe in idols because they’re not real gods, then it is not an issue to eat meats sacrificed to idols (1 Cor 8:4-13).
+However, he was aware that some people thought the other way, so he told Christians to be compassionate and mindful of those around them who are sensitive to these kinds of things (Rom 14:20-23, 1 Cor 8:9-13, 1 Cor 10:25-33).
+So, Christians should avoid offending people in any avoidable way, and avoiding using swear words is a simple way to do so.

 Jesus said not to insult others in anger in Matthew 5:21-22.
 He gives examples of generic words like ”raca” (idiot) or fool which are socially acceptable in English.
 Since his point is simply don’t insult people, then it doesn’t matter which words we use or whether or not they’re socially acceptable.
-If someone uses socially acceptable words to insult another person but the other person uses swear words in simple contexts they don’t insult anyone then only the first person is in sin.
-We can also apply what Paul says in Ephesians 4:29 that we should uplift people with our words rather than use abusive language and corrupt words.
-With that being said it’s better to play it on the safe side and not use taboo words no matter what language we speak, that way we avoid offending anyone.
-Otherwise only use them in context or just around people that don’t mind random usage.
-Also, it’s probably better to get into the habit of not using them by default that way we can more easily control our tongue around people who are offended.
+If someone uses socially acceptable words to insult another person, but the other person uses a swear word when stubbing their toe, then only the first person is in sin.
+We can also apply what Paul says in Ephesians 4:29, that we should uplift people with our words rather than use abusive language and corrupt words.
+That said, it’s better not to use taboo words or to use them in proper context, no matter the language, so that we avoid unnecessarily offending anyone.
+Also, it’s better to control our tongue in general, since we don’t need swear words to be offensive.

 Damn:

-The word damn itself just refers to damnation and would be only sinful if we were telling someone to be damned and to go to hell.
-Which is different from simply explaining that hell exists and that damnation is to be avoided.
-Saying God plus damn would be blasphemy since one is damning God to hell.
+The word damn itself just refers to damnation and would be only sinful if we were telling someone to be damned and to go to hell, which is different from simply explaining that hell exists and that damnation is to be avoided.
+Saying God + damn would be blasphemy since one is damning God to hell.

 Hell:

-Hell is short for the word Helheim which was the realm of the afterlife in Norse myth.
-This is the word we use in English translations of the Bible because English is a Germanic language, however, in the Greek translations, the bible uses Hades which is the Greek myth afterlife.
-This was how they translated the place of the dead from the Hebrew Sheol.
+Hell is short for the word “Helheim”, which was the realm of the afterlife in Norse myth.
+This is the word we use in English translations of the Bible because English is a Germanic language; however, in the Greek translations, the Bible uses “Hades”, which is the Greek religion’s version of the afterlife.
+This was how they translated the place of the dead from the Hebrew word “Sheol”.
 It’s simply a reference to being dead or the afterlife, nothing more.
-It’s in the Bible so it can’t be a “curse” word.
-Unless of course again we curse someone to go to hell.
+It’s in the Bible, so it can’t be a “curse” word.
+Unless, of course, again we curse someone to go to hell.

 Ass: